 Strategy formation is, according to Mintzberg, the interplay between the formal, intended strategies and informal, emergent strategies, mediated by leadership (Mintzberg 1979, 72).
 He emphasises that strategy is not a fixed plan, nor does it change systematically at prearranged times at the will of management (Mintzberg 1979, 84).
 Mintzberg emphasises the unpredictability of the external environment.
 An organisation can find itself in a stable environment for long periods of time, without the need to change its strategy.
 Sometimes the environment can, however, become so turbulent that even the best planning techniques are useless because of the high level of unpredictability (Mintzberg 1979, 75).
 This seems to contradict the finding of Rogers et al. (1999) that stronger planning-profitability correlations emerge when firms face turbulent environments.
-Companies that perform well in a turbulent environment acknowledge that circumstances are in an eternal flux.
-Both Rogers and Mintzberg are correct, the world is unpredictable, but good strategic planning includes provisions for this uncertainty, such as scenario planning (Hill et al. 2004, 23).
+Companies that perform well in a chaotic environment acknowledge that circumstances are in eternal flux.
+Both Rogers and Mintzberg are correct, the world is unpredictable, but proper strategic planning includes provisions for this uncertainty, such as scenario planning (Hill et al. 2004, 23).

-Hamel (1996) argues that strategic planning as it is practised in business management, is not strategic at all.
+Hamel (1996) argues that strategic planning as it is practised in business management is not strategic at all.
 He claims that strategy development tends to be a reductionist process, based on simple rules and heuristics, working from the present to the future, rather than the other way around.
-The strategic planning process is largely extrapolative and it is assumed that the future will resemble the past, an assumption that David Hume has shown to be irrational more than 250 years ago (Prevos 2005).
+The strategic planning process is mostly extrapolative, and it is assumed that the future will resemble the past, an assumption that David Hume has shown to be irrational more than 250 years ago (Prevos 2005).
 Hamel emphasises the creative aspect of strategic management and points out that it is not a rote process that can be instrumentalised in neat systems, but a quest that must be a subversive revolution to improve company performance (Hamel 1996, 71).

 An integrated approach

 Hill et al. (2004, 130) argue that, although luck may be a reason for an organisation’s success in particular cases, it is an unconvincing explanation for the persistent success of a company.
-They find it “difficult to imagine how sustained excellence … could result from anything other than conscious effort” (Hill et al. 2004, 130).
+They find it “difficult to imagine how sustained excellence … could result from anything other than a conscious effort” (Hill et al. 2004, 130).
 There are, however, many examples of how luck has positively influenced the future of organisations dramatically, and vice versa how unpredictable external circumstances have negatively influenced an organisation’s fortune.

 Hart (1992) summarises the discourse between proponents of strict formal planning and those that stress the limits of this approach.
 He refers to formal planning as the rational model for strategy formulation.
-The rational model advocates to consider all available alternatives, identify and evaluate all of the consequences of each alternative and then select the preferred alternative.
+The rational model advocates to consider all available alternatives, identify and evaluate all of the consequences of each option and then select the preferred alternative.
 Researchers challenging this approach argue that organisations can achieve only limited rationality because of individual cognitive limits, heuristics and biases in human judgement.

 Hart proposes an integrated approach to strategy formulation.
 Hart argues that prior literature on the subject has focused on a particular theme and has failed to capture the full range of the phenomenon of strategic planning.

 An integrated approach to strategic management is required to get the full benefits.
-Strategic planning will not automatically positively influence performance once put into place, it requires constant “tinkering and kludging” to deal with continually changing circumstances.
+Strategic planning will not automatically positively influence performance once put into place; it requires constant “tinkering and kludging” to deal with continually changing circumstances.

 Strategic management as a science

 Strategic management theory is an eclectic field with contributions from military history, engineering, industrial economics, organisational sociology, behavioural, cognitive and social psychology, anthropology and political science (Foster & Browne 1996, 21).
-Strategic management is thus more aligned with social sciences than the exact sciences and as such needs a methodology suiting the unpredictability of human behaviour, rather than a rational model, feigning predictability.
+Strategic management is thus more aligned with social sciences than the exact sciences and as such needs a methodology to suit the unpredictability of human behaviour, rather than a rational model, feigning predictability.

-It has also been argued that strategic management as a science is closely related to social sciences and that the methodology of strategy formulation needs to fit the nature of the discipline.
-This does not mean that strategic planning is a futile exercise.
-Even in uncharted waters a course needs to be chosen, even if there are no reference points for orientation.
+It has also been argued that strategic management as science is closely related to social sciences and that the methodology of strategy formulation needs to fit the nature of the discipline.
+This idea does not mean that strategic planning is a futile exercise.
+Even in uncharted waters, a course needs to be chosen, even if there are no reference points for orientation.
 Strategic planning is vital for ensuring continued good company performance.
 Only those organisations that practice some form of strategic planning will survive.
 Not strategy as a rational model to plot the course for years ahead, but as a narrative between the organisation and the external environment, anticipating the unpredictability of external influences.